 I mean, it was epic.
 There were dozens of cooking demos, wine tastings, grilling sessions, and cocktail-making seminars to attend and that doesn’t even take into account the 6 long rows of tasting tables jammed full of wine, liquor, grilled meats, tacos and bags of Fritos pie that we had to eat.
 Okay, we didn’t have to – but well, yes, we had to!

-Before we went, I read a few online reviews of the event and from those we had almost decided not to go.
+Before we went, I read a few online reviews of the Austin Food and Wine Festival and from those we had almost decided not to go.
 There were accounts of extremely long lines to get into demos, scorching heat with very little water available, dust blowing everywhere, a lack of food in the Grand Tasting, etc. Reviews from years past painted a pretty dismal picture.
 But I’m glad we decided to give the festival a try anyway, in hopes that the event organizers had learned from the previous years’ mistakes, because whatever happened in 2012 was not representative of 2015.
 The event was well-organized, there was more than enough food and drink, yes it was hot, but there was plenty of shade, and there were tons of things to do.

 We’ve grown accustomed to the one-day food and wine event.
 We’ve been to Sonoma Wine Country Weekend 5 times in a row.
 We attend Taste Washington every year.
 We’ve even been to Feast Portland.
 All are one-day events lasting about 5 hours, and chockful of more wine and food than you could ever hope to taste in those 5 hours.
-So with Austin’s festival lasting two days (5 hours on Saturday and 4 hours on Sunday), we felt like we could slow down and enjoy ourselves a little more, since we had the time, and I really appreciated that.
+So with Austin’s food and wine festival lasting two days (5 hours on Saturday and 4 hours on Sunday), we felt like we could slow down and enjoy ourselves a little more, since we had the time, and I really appreciated that.

 Here’s a tip: Arrive early!
 The line starts forming around 10am, though the event doesn’t start until 11.
 By the time we got there a little after 10:30, we had a hard time finding the end of the line as it had snaked around and around the park so many times.
 It took about 10 minutes for us to be let in and there was still an incredibly long line behind us.
 Once inside, you can snag a bag with a tasting glass and a program and set out from there.